ac74/reevaluating_germeval2017/README.md

 ```bash
 python3 src/data_prep.py
 ```
-Make sure to put the data provided by the organizers to the folder "data".
+Make sure to put the data provided by the organizers to a folder "data".
 When running `data_prep.py`, the pre-processed subtask-specific data will also be saved in "data".

 ## Example run
 ```bash